Friday, November 11, 2011

 Language Arts:

 • Number copywork to go along with 10 Little Indians rhyme.
-For a math tie-in, I had Tyler match the number word to the number of Indian boys.
-We used the rhyme to count backwards too, which Tyler knows how to do-- but, when we added words, he had trouble keeping track!
+For a math tie-in, I had T match the number word to the number of Indian boys.
+We used the rhyme to count backwards too, which Tknows how to do-- but, when we added words, he had trouble keeping track!

 Reading!